-In May 2022, a two-day national arranged consultation was to collate information on the LLA knowledge level potential of stakeholders, gather ideas and suggestions on how to integrate LLA at the practice and policy level, and find a strategic way to take forward the LLA agenda at the local, and national level.
-From consultation, the а National Platform on Locally Led Adaptation (NPLLA, Bangladesh) was initiated.
+In May 2022, a two-day national consultation was arranged to collate information on the LLA knowledge level of potential stakeholders, gather ideas and suggestions on how to integrate LLA at the practice and policy level, and find a strategic way to take forward the LLA agenda at the local, and national level.
+From the consultation. а National Platform Locally on Led Adaptation (NPLLA, Bangladesh) was initiated.